BelgianBiodiversityPlatform/natagora-alien-occurrences/README.md

 4. Open `notebooks/whip.ipynb`
 5. In the notebook, set the correct paths at the top of the file
 6. Run the notebook
+7. Update dataset or specifications until they align

 ## Contributors